Menu

 Risk communication

-Risk communication is called risk communication when citizens, businesses, and governments share information on chemical substances and communicate through exchange of opinions.
-Yokohama City provides information on chemical substances measures to citizens and businesses through events and seminars to promote risk communication.
+It is called risk communication that citizens, businesses, and governments share information on chemical substances and communicate through exchange of opinions.
+In Yokohama City, in order to promote risk communication, we provide information on chemical substance countermeasures to citizens and businesses through events and seminars.

 Yokohama City holds seminars on chemical substances and the environment in cooperation with Kawasaki City.